-Software presents a translucent interface relative to the common 'world' and so enables engagement with a 'world', this we call its interface.
+Software presents a translucent surface relative to the common 'world' and so enables engagement with a 'world', this we often call its interface (although increasingly the surface is replacing the interface).
 It is tempting, when trying to understand software/code to provide analysis at the level of this surface level, however software also possesses an opaque machinery that mediates engagement that is not experienced directly nor through social mediations.
-Without an attentiveness to the layers of software beneath this surface interface we are in danger of 'screen essentialism'.
+Without an attentiveness to the layers of software beneath this surface we are in danger of 'screen essentialism'.
 In terms of this analytic approach, one of the key aspects is that the surface can remain relatively stable whilst the machinery layer(s) can undergo frenetic and disorienting amounts of change (Berry 2012).
 This frantic disorientation at the machinery layer is therefore insulated from the user, who is provided with a surface which can be familiar, skeuomorphic (from the Greek, skeuos - vessel or tool, morphe - shape), representational, metonymic, figurative or extremely simplistic and domestic.
-It is important to note that the surface/interface need not be visual, indeed it may be presented as an application programming interface (API) which hides the underlying machinery behind this relatively benign interface.
+It is important to note that the surface need not be visual, indeed it may be presented as an application programming interface (API) which hides the underlying machinery behind this relatively benign interface.

 The software we use is part of a wider constellation of software ecologies made possible by a plethora of computational devices that facilitate the colonisation of code into the lifeworld.
 In other words, software enables access to certain forms of mediated engagement with the world, this is achieved via the translucent surface interface and enables a machinery to be engaged which computationally interoperates with the world.
 These engagements are enabled by processes we might call compactants (computational actants) which can be understood through a dual surface/machinery structure.
 Compactants are often constructed in such a way that they can be understood as having a dichotomous modality of data-collection/visualisation, each of which is a specific mode of operation.
 Again this may not necessarily be a visual component of the compactant, which may merely re-present data through computational analysis to a visual packager or visualisation device/software system.
 This modal setting may be accessible to the user, or it may be a hidden function accessible only to certain people/coder/other compactants, etc.